-Difficult times often brings out the best in people.
+Difficult times often bring out the best in people.

 As coronavirus sweeps across the world, many athletes have come out en masse to help the needy at this difficult time.